 In 2008 I graduated with my Bachelor of Science degree.
-A few months later, in July, I was married, followed by a honeymoon in Jamaica at the Sandals Royal Caribbean Resort (all-inclusive food and drink – holla!).
+A few months later, in July, I was married, followed by a honeymoon in Jamaica.

-A week or two before my wedding I had a job interview (among many!), was offered a job, and then only a couple short months after the wedding, I started my first ‘real’ job working as a Research Tech at the University of Michigan, and am now a Clinical Subjects Coordinator.
+A week or two before my wedding I had a job interview (among many!), was offered a job, and then only a couple short months after the wedding, I started began working full time in clinical research, which I still do today.

 The Start of the Blog

 The day after my 24th birthday, I decided that I needed a new hobby.
 Something to do for myself and something to look forward to doing.
 I decided to start a blog.
 I can’t deny that I was somewhat inspired by the movie Julie and Julia when it came to the idea of starting a blog devoted to food.
 With that said, I have always been a lover of food..

 As a child, I was more of a baker, having spent many an hour in the kitchen helping my grandma bake cookies (my favorite was pressing the fork tines over peanut butter cookies, and also wearing vanilla extract as perfume), or searching for the most complicated and ambitious cookie recipe in my mom’s cook books (chocolate and vanilla pinwheels!?).
 Another favorite was helping my dad make stuffing for the Thanksgiving turkey, by dipping dried bread into water.

 Unrelated to food, I was also obsessed with Ariel from the Little Mermaid.
 You love my bangs.